Vegetarian Tortilla Soup

 - 1/4 teaspoon cayenne pepper

-- 3 cups (two small cans) black beans, rinsed and drained
+- 3 cups (or two 15 oz. cans) cooked black beans, rinsed and drained

 - 1/2 cup chopped fresh cilantro

 - sliced avocado, fresh cilantro, tortilla chips, and lime wedges for serving (grated cheese, hot sauce, and sour cream is also delicious on top)